lpernelle-woosmap/localities/README.md

 ## Features

+- **Modern Tailwind UI** - Clean, responsive interface with a professional 3-panel layout
 - **Real-time Autocomplete Search** - Search for addresses, localities, postal codes, and points of interest
-- **Location Details** - Retrieve detailed information about selected locations
+- **Location Details** - Retrieve detailed information about selected locations in a dedicated panel
 - **Reverse Geocoding** - Click on the map to get address information from coordinates
-- **Multi-Environment Support** - Compare results between development, production, and PR deployments
+- **Multi-Environment Support** - Side-by-side comparison between development and production APIs
 - **Advanced Filtering** - Filter by country, location type, and geographical bias
-- **Interactive Map** - Visual display of locations with markers and viewport overlays
+- **Interactive Map** - Full-screen map with markers and viewport overlays
+- **Responsive Design** - Works seamlessly on desktop with adaptive sidebars

 ## Quick Start